 Westbrook Housing Authority

-Westbrook Housing Authority is a Public Housing Agency in Westbrook, Maine that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of March 31st, 2020, Westbrook Housing Authority has 1 waiting lists that are open now or opening soon.
+Westbrook Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 21st, 2020, Westbrook Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.